bitwarden/web/README.md

 }
 ```

 Where the `urls` object is defined by the [Urls type in jslib](https://github.com/bitwarden/jslib/blob/master/common/src/abstractions/environment.service.ts).
-To pick up the overrides in the newly created `config/local.json` file.

 ## Contribute